Big Fat Liar: Plot

 The next morning, Marty heads to the studio to begin filming Big Fat Liar, but his employees delay him through many mishaps.
-As Marty finally arrives, he encounters Jason, who kidnaps his stuffed monkey toy, Mr. Funnybones.
-Jason flees across the studio, luring Marty to a rooftop where he retrieves his toy and mocks Jason.
-Marty boastfully admits his actions, unaware the entire conversation is being witnessed by Jason's parents, the media, and Marcus, who immediately fires him.
+As he finally arrives, he encounters Jason, who steals his stuffed monkey toy, Mr. Funnybones.
+Jason flees across the studio with Kaylee's help, luring Marty to a rooftop where he retrieves his toy and mocks Jason.
+Marty boastfully admits his actions, unaware that the entire conversation is being broadcast to Jason's parents, the media, and Marcus, who fires him on the spot, outraged by Wolf's act of plagiarism and dishonesty.
 Jason thanks Marty for teaching him an important lesson about the truth.
-Marty furiously tries to attack him, but Jason leaps off the building and safely lands on a stunt cushion, where he finally regains his parents' trust.
+Marty furiously tries to attack Jason for destroying his reputation, but the latter leaps off the building and safely lands on a stunt cushion, where he reunites with his parents, who finally believe him and discovered that Jason did all of this to prove he wasn't lying.

-Universal produces Big Fat Liar soon after Marty's firing while using the skills of people he had abused.
-The film becomes a critical success, and Jason receives full credit for writing his original story.
-Meanwhile, Marty declares bankruptcy and begins a new job as a birthday clown.
-At a party, the Masher orders his son, Darren, to kick Marty in his crotch.
+Universal produces Big Fat Liar after Marty's firing, using the talents of those he mistreated; Frank Jackson regains his job as an actor and stars as the lead character.
+The film is a success, earning Jason full credit for his story as Jason's parents and Ms. Caldwell are proud of him.
+Meanwhile, Marty, now a bankrupt birthday clown for hire, unknowingly performs at the Masher's house.
+Upon recognizing him, the Masher encourages his son Darren to kick Marty in the crotch.
+So he eagerly does, drop-kicking Marty with full force, leaving him frozen in horror before crumpling in agony.

 Cast

-Kenan Thompson, Dustin Diamond and the film's director Shawn Levy appear as guests at the after party of the premiere of Wolf's action comedy Whitaker and Fowl, which they criticize.
+Kenan Thompson, Dustin Diamond and the film's director Shawn Levy appear as guests at the after party of the premiere of Wolf's action comedy Whitaker and Fowl, which they criticise.
 Jaleel White also appears uncredited as himself, starring as Officer Fowl in Whitaker and Fowl.
 White is annoyed that Wolf often calls him "Urkel".

 Production

+Screenwriter John Hamburg provided rewrites during production, but final writing credits were awarded to Dan Schneider (screenplay/story) and producer Brian Robbins (story only).

 Filming

 Big Fat Liar was filmed from March to June 2001.

-The film was filmed at Universal Studios Hollywood, the Flash Flood set, and Los Angeles International Airport, as well as in Glendale, Monrovia, Pasadena, and Whittier, California.
+The film was filmed at Universal Studios Hollywood (with sets from the film The Scorpion King visible in some scenes) and its Flash Flood set, and Los Angeles International Airport, as well as in Glendale, Monrovia, Pasadena, and Whittier, California.

 The exotic Intermec 6651 Handheld PC appears as the computer used by Lester Golub to help Jason by releasing a stream of water into Marty's path.